siemens/.github/SECURITY.md

 Siemens takes the security of its code seriously.
 If you think you have found a security vulnerability, please read the next sections and follow the instructions to report your finding.

+## Scope of this policy

+This is the default security policy for all repositories within the `siemens` organzation on GitHub.com.

+It does not apply for reposities that have their own security policy.
+It also does not apply for forks where you should follow the upstream policy instead.

+If you are unsure whether the policy applies feel free to reach out via the channels mentioned below and we'll be happy to help.

 ## Reporting a Vulnerability

 Please DO NOT report any potential security vulnerability via a public channel (mailing list, GitHub issue etc.).